antirez/freakwan/README.md

 * Bit 3: `Media`.

-When this happens, the data inside the message is not some text in the form `nick:message`.
+When this happens, the data inside the message is not some text in the form `nick`+`message`.
 Instead the first byte of the message is the media type ID, from 0 to 255.
 Right now only a media type is defined:

 * Media type 0: FreakWAN Compressed Image (FCI).
 Small 1 bit color image.